 Only if we succeed in creating an affirming, positive environment for all will we be able to create the vibrant, diverse body of people that we need to be a truly great university.

 Central to the task is being mindful of UCT's diversity of views and to promote an ethos of mutual respect.
 We need to focus on treating people equally, overcoming deep beliefs and conditioning that some are better than others, overcoming the stereotypes we hold, and valuing diversity and difference.

-Central also in promoting an environment that is inclusive is the need for the university to strengthen its relationship with communities of Cape Town that were historically excluded from UCT.
+Central also in promoting an environment that is inclusive is the need for the university to strengthen its relationship with the communities of Cape Town that were historically excluded from UCT.
 The university is regarded by many in the city as a place that is either beyond their reach or too inhospitable.

 If it is to transform itself into an inclusive space of learning and teaching, it has to change these perceptions.

 Transformation in a university context must also touch the substance of what we learn, teach and research.